Create and manage shares for Delta Sharing

 Run the following command using the Databricks CLI.

-databricks unity-catalog shares create --name <share-name>
+databricks shares create <share-name>

 Add tables to a share